 Precooking the antioxidant-rich vegetable beforehand allows this soup to come together in just 15 minutes when you’re ready to eat.
 Top with your favorite garnishes, like avocado, sour cream or chopped dill.

 Summer soups mean getting to use ingredients you might not normally cook with, like cantaloupes.
 The melon is loaded with vitamins A and C, giving this fruity dish a serious dose of nutrients.

-This recipe has only six ingredients, including anti-inflammatory ginger and fresh basil, so use the best quality you can!
+This recipe has limited ingredients, including anti-inflammatory fresh basil, so use the best quality you can!

 You know how summertime brings an influx of peaches?
 They come so fast and furiously at the supermarket and farmers market, it’s hard to know what to do with them — but they’re so ripe and juicy you can’t resist buying them.

 The fruit marinates overnight in a blend of honey, goat cheese, balsamic vinegar, garlic and olive oil.
 In the morning, you’ll puree it into one of the most flavor-packed soups.

 Topped with freshly made croutons, sliced cucumbers and bell peppers, you will want to make this one over and over again.

 Carrots are usually supporting actors in winter stews and soups, but in this cold summer soup, they’re the star of the show.
 Cooked with shallots, coconut milk and lime juice, this dish packs a punch.